The Brain Injury Association of America has announced Brain Injury Awareness Day as Wednesday, March 4, 2020 at our Nation’s Capitol in Washington DC.

 Reception celebrating Brain Injury Awareness Month

-Rayburn House Office building Room 2045
+Rayburn House Office Building, Room 2168 (Gold Room)

 The very first Brain Injury Awareness Day on Capitol Hill was held in 2002, and is is hosted by the Congressional Brain Injury Task Force co-chaired by Reps.
 Bill Pascrell, Jr. (D-N.J.) and Thomas J. Rooney (R-Fla.).
 It is put on in partnership with the Brain Injury Association of America.
 I will be meeting with my Senators while I am in DC and asking them to join the Task Force!

 How YOU can help — even if you’re not able to attend in-person in Washington DC:

 – To find your Senator you can visit www.senate.gov and click on your state

 – To find your Representative you visit www.house.gov and enter your zip code in the upper right hand corner

 2. Send them a letter requesting they join the Congressional Brain Injury Task Force.
 Use this letter as a template (change out the RED highlighted areas).
 CLICK HERE FOR PDF

 3. Include this form for them to join the Task Force.
 CLICK HERE FOR PDF.

 4. Schedule a meeting with them while you’re in DC (if you’re attending).